EU policy coherence for sustainable business and finance

 In this workshop we wish to examine the interactions between policies and to the extent to which these either enables or constrain the main focus areas:

-- Regulation of the governance of global value chains
+- Corporate governance and global value chains

 In each thematic session we: